 A bare PCB is a blank board designed for the production of a printed circuit board.
 This board comprises a metal coating, substrate, and conductive pathways.
 Bare PCBs boards are available so that engineers can mount electrical components.
 These boards feature no electrical components.
 As printed circuit boards are a core material in electronics devices, so is a bare board to a PCB.

-A bare board helps the production of several types of PCB.
+A bare board helps the production of several types of bare led printed circuit board.
 Circuit board manufacturers can’t do anything without this board.
 A bare PCB is also known as a blank PCB board.
 Manufacturers mount all electronic components on this board.
 The bare PCB board provides electrical and mechanical support for circuit production.

 The difference between a blank PCB and a PCB is the electronic components mounted on it.
 The blank circuit board simply refers to the condition of a PCB before electronic components are mounted on it.
 A board with copper traces, but no components on it, is referred to as a bare PCB board.